Ishita0918/NIDS/README.md

 @inproceedings{dsouza2026hybrid,
   title     = {Integration of Metaheuristic Algorithms with Machine Learning and Deep Learning
-               Models for Network Intrusion Detection: A Hybrid GA-PSO Framework Applied to NSL-KDD}, author    = {Dsouza, Ishita Leonard and Kukreja, Swetta}, booktitle = {International Conference on Emerging Techniques and Future Threats in Cryptography \& Network Security (ICEFCN-2026)}, year      = {2026},
+               Models for Network Intrusion Detection: A Hybrid GA-PSO Framework Applied to NSL-KDD}, author    = {Ishita Leonard Dsouza and Kukreja, Swetta}, booktitle = {International Conference on Emerging Techniques and Future Threats in Cryptography \& Network Security (ICEFCN-2026)}, year      = {2026},